-Glen D. Bornt, who recently joined the Company's Board of Directors, is the founder and President of Imperial Valley Milling Co. ("IVM").
+Glen D. Bornt, a member of the Company's Board of Directors, is the founder and President of Imperial Valley Milling Co. ("IVM").
 He is its majority shareholder and a member of its Board of Directors.
 Fred Fabre, the Company's Vice President of Sales and Marketing, is a minority shareholder of IVM.
 IVM had a 15-year supply agreement with Imperial Valley Seeds, Inc., and this agreement was assigned by IVS to the Company when it purchased the assets of IVS in October 2012.
 IVM contracts with alfalfa seed growers in California's Imperial Valley and sells its growers' seed to the Company pursuant to a supply agreement.
 Under the terms of the supply agreement, IVM's entire certified and uncertified alfalfa seed production will be offered and sold to the Company, and the Company will have the exclusive option to purchase all or any portion of IVM's seed production.
-The Company paid \$10,475,714 to IVM during the year ended June 30, 2013.
-Total amounts due to IVM at June 30, 2013 totaled \$863,884.
+The Company paid \$12,506,088 to IVM during the year ended June 30, 2014.
+Total amounts due to IVM totaled \$651,611 and \$863,884 at June 30, 2014 and 2013, respectively.

 Simon Pengelly, SGI's Chief Financial Officer, has a non-controlling ownership interest in the partnership Bungalally Farms (BF).
-During the period April 1, 2013 to June 30, 2013, BF was one of SGI's contract alfalfa seed growers.
+During the period April 1, 2013 to June 30, 2014, BF was one of SGI's contract alfalfa seed growers.
 SGI currently has entered into seed production contracts with BF on the same commercial terms and conditions as with the other growers with whom SGI contracts for alfalfa seed production.
-For the three months ended June 30, 2013, SGI purchased from BF \$305,724 of alfalfa seed which BF grew and sold to SGI under contract seed production agreements.
+For the fourth quarter of fiscal 2013 and the year ended June 30, 2014, the Company purchased a total of \$884,097 of alfalfa seed which BF grew and sold to SGI under contract seed production agreements.
 SGI currently has seed production agreements with BF for 123 hectares of various seed varieties as part of its contract production for which SGI paid BF the same price it agreed to pay its other growers.
-Mr. Simon Pengelly did not personally receive any portion of these funds.
-Amounts due to BF totaled \$428,379 at June 30, 2013.
+Mr. Pengelly did not personally receive any portion of these funds.
+Amounts due to BF totaled \$373,341 at June 30, 2014 and \$428,379 at June 30, 2013.